Working with Image Assets

 /public

-Both Vite and Vue CLI have support for a /public folder.
+folder.
 This is a special folder for files that should always be included in the build, even though they are not imported anywhere.
 These files cannot have cache-busting hashes added, as their names need to be left unchanged so you can use them in your code.

-Using /public can be a good option if there are a lot of images that never change, making the hashing unnecessary.
+can be a good option if there are a lot of images that never change, making the hashing unnecessary.
 However, it does come with its own problems.

-In the examples that follow, let's assume we've put our images in /public/images.
+In the examples that follow, let's assume we've put our images in /public/images

-/public with Vite
+with Vite

-If we're using Vite, the special handling for tags like <img src> carries across to files in /public.
-We can use static paths, we just need to start the path with a /:
+.
+We can use static paths, we just need to start the path with a /

 <!-- With Vite this will work fine -->